Cais/bns-inline-asides/readme.txt

 == Changelog ==
 = 0.6.2 =
 * Added 'bnsia-' to 'aside-toggler' class for better namespacing
+* Added the appropriate textdomain to the secret sauce section of the code

 = 0.6 =
 * released November 2011